skavyas/Social-Stocking/README.md

 ## Open Source Projects:

-1. For extracting historical tweets (by Jefferson Henrique): https://github.com/Jefferson-Henrique/GetOldTweets-python
+1. For extracting historical tweets (by Jefferson Henrique): Does not work anymore https://github.com/Jefferson-Henrique/GetOldTweets-python

 2. For detecting emotions in tweets (by nikicc):